zendtech/php-zendserver-docker/README.md

         $ docker run php-zendserver

 - You can specify the PHP and Zend Server version by adding ':<php-version>' or ':&lt;ZS-version&gt;-php&lt;version&gt;'  to the 'docker run' command.
-Availible PHP version are 5.5 & 5.6 & 7.0 (5.6 is the default) and Zend Server 8 or 7
+Availible PHP version are 5.5 & 5.6 & 7.0 (7.0 is the default) and Zend Server versions 9,8 or 7
 (for example: php-zendserver:8.0-php5.6).

 - To start a Zend Server cluster, execute the following command for each cluster node: